dnanexus-archive/bigtop/README.md

   1. `npm install` to install the required libraries
   1. `npm run build` to build and package the project's files
   1. Navigate to the `build` directory and launch `index.html` to view

+## Navigation

+This project can be viewed either in a compatible browser or in VR.
+If you have VR hardware connected to your computer, you will see a "View in VR" button with goggles in the lower right corner: click it to enter VR mode, and hit Escape on the keyboard when you're done.

+### In the Browser

+To navigate in the browser, you can use the mouse to rotate your view by holding the left button and moving the mouse.
+You can also move along the ground by using either WASD controls or the arrow keys.

+To get info on a point, position the reticle over the point in question and wait for a second.
+The point will then highlight and show its information panel.

+### In Virtual Reality

+In VR, you can walk around and examine points up close.
+When staring at a point, you'll notice there are two light horizontal lines in the center of your vision.
+Position the point of interest directly between them and stare at the point for a second in order to select it.
+This can take some practice; we recommend starting with a large point close to you, and then attempting points further away from you.

 ## Available Scripts